ConradC2/js-async-checkpoint/README.md

 processing API data
 Submitting the project:

-Create a new repository named USSF-js-async-checkpoint to submit your code for this project.
+Create a new repository named js-async-checkpoint to submit your code for this project.
 Submit a link to your respository below.
 Project instructions